pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "You can prick your finger, just don't finger your prick.
 That's all."
 --George Carlin

+"Any fool can criticize, condemn, and complain--and most fools do."
+--Dale Carnegie

 "We accept the love we think we deserve."
 --Stephen Chbosky (The Perks of Being a Wallflower)